KertuMikk/YoutubeColormodesExtension/README.md

-Autorid:Kertu Mikk, Kärt Nigols
+Authors:Kertu Mikk, Kärt Nigols
-Rakendus lisab youtubele juurde erinevaid colormode-sid nt.red,pastel,rainbow(neid võib soovikorral juurde teha).
+With this extension you can make your youtube experience more colorful.

 Red
 ![screenshot](images/redScreen.JPG "screenshot")